 FIG.1 shows the common basic architecture from which were inspired all circuits here presented: an input signal is wired with two inverting amplifiers and also with two non inverting amplifiers.
 Their relative network is made to form also twin simmetric differential amplifiers with a cross-connection of their inputs at the same time.
 Then their four outputs drive other 2 differential amps to obtain a convergent syntesis in two output reflecting signals.

-FIG.2 illustrates the basic application circuit in which are transferred in a practical way the ideas expressed in the principle’s schematic of which in FIG.1; being the reference circuit, it will be analyzed in detail in the next.
+FIG.2 illustrates the complete application circuit in which are transferred in a practical way the ideas expressed in the principle’s schematic of which in FIG.1.

 · Q1 = Q2 = Q3 = Q4;

 · Q5 = Q6 = Q7 = Q8;

 · R3 = R4 = R5 = R6;

 · R7 = R8 = R9 = R10;